...

 Factors Affecting Air Filter Lifespan

-The lifespan of an air filter depends on several factors such as
+The lifespan of an air filter depends on several factors, such as:

-- Type of filter
+• Type of filter

-- Air quality in your indoors and outdoors
+• Air quality in your indoors and outdoors

-- Frequency of HVAC system use.
+• Frequency of HVAC system use.

 No matter what kind of filter your system uses, you have to change it regularly.
 If you have questions regarding your air filters, contact the experts at The Chill Brothers!
-They serve in Tomball and other areas across the states.
+They serve in Tomball and other areas across the state.

 It is always better to change your filter within your manufacturer’s recommendation period.
 A good rule of thumb is to check the filter once per month for visible dirt and dust.
 Besides, look out for failing signs if your air filter is failing.